GacinhoV33/Filip_Gacek_Portfolio/README.md

 * It includes teaching neural network with tenserflow library and using opencv library to present and operate on images

 # [Data Structures](https://github.com/GacinhoV33/Data_Structures)
-* Implementation of few data structures in python
+* Few data structures implemented in python

 # [Project of fan in SOLIDOWRKS](https://github.com/GacinhoV33/Fan-project)
 ![Project of fan in SOLIDWORKS](/images/fan_3D_view.png)